 The MassBio Diversity, Equity, & Inclusion Resource Center is a centralized hub where you can access the best practices, tools, and resources needed to achieve equitable, diverse, and inclusive excellence in your workplace.

 Roadmap Toward Improving DEI at Life Sciences Companies with Fewer than 20 Employees

 Any size company can take meaningful action toward improving diversity, equity, and inclusion (DEI) within their organization.
 In fact, starting now is especially important as it will create a strong foundation of DEI at your company and help ensure future success as you grow.
 Here’s how to get started.

 There are so many great programs and organizations that support diversity and inclusion initiatives already in existence in Massachusetts and around the country.
-Below we have highlighted a select group we believe are doing great things in the life sciences and beyond.
+Below, check out a select group of external affinity organizations we believe are doing great things in the life sciences and beyond.

 The MassBioEdge program offers MassBio members exclusive discounts and premier customer service through a variety of leading vendors.
 Through our expanded partnership with Thermo Fisher Scientific, MassBio’s membership and New England Edge affiliates will have access to a 1% diverse supplier rebate incentive when purchasing supplies and services through the Fisher Scientific distribution channel.
 To learn more, contact Steve Powell, Director of Business Development, MassBio.

 If you are looking to do more, we encourage you to check out the following third-party resources: